- This event has passed.

 UT-Dallas will again be holding clinics on programming Mindstorms for FIRST LEGO League.
 The clinics are offered all day, with a beginning programming clinic from 9a-12p and intermediate programming clinic from 1p-4p.
 This year we are also offering a “master sequencer programming clinic” for advanced teams.

-UTD’s Coaches Clinics are free of charge, but we ask that you pre-register for the event so that we can communicate event details directly to you and have an estimate of attendance size.
+UTD’s Coaches Clinics are free of charge, but we ask that you pre-register for the event (clinic full, registration closed) so that we can communicate event details directly to you and have an estimate of attendance size.
+Attendance is limited to coaches, mentors, and up to two team members.

 In each clinic session we will provide opportunities for attendees to try some (not all) exercises using their own robots and laptops.
 We won’t be providing any robots or laptops at the clinics, so you need to bring your own if you want to do that.
 Be sure your laptops and robots are fully charged, as there may not be power outlets available.
 Also make sure your laptop has the EV3 Mindstorms software already installed on it, and that you’ve been able to get it to communicate with your robot (e.g., with a USB cable).
 Even if you’re using an NXT robot, we recommend using the EV3 software to program it.